-Table 16: Tabs on the Switch Details Screen
+Table 17: Tabs on the Switch Details Screen

 Tab Description Dashboard Widgets display network details related to the selected switch.
 Ports A list of configured ports on the selected switch.
 LAG Ports Link Aggregation Group (LAG) Ports organized as a list of master ports and the LAG members that are associated with the master port.
 All ports assigned to a LAG must have the same port function.
 The configuration of the master port is shared with its LAG members.
 When a port is added to a LAG, its previous unique configuration is removed and the port inherits the group configuration.
 Note: A Link Aggregation Group whose function is to connect to an AP is limited to two ports in the group.
 Both ports must negotiate to the same speed (1 Gbps).
-LAG is supported on ExtremeWireless AP39xx and 11ax APs in a Centralized site.
+LAG is supported on ExtremeWireless AP39xx and 11ax APs.
+LAG is not supported on AP305C, AP410C, and AP460C.
 Traces Trace information related to the selected switch.
 VLANS A list of VLANS associated with the switch, including the switch port number.
 Troubleshooting Provides a remote console to enable diagnostic debugging of ExtremeXOS switches.